 You should be extra careful during contact sports if you have dental restorations such as dental crowns, braces, and bridges.
 Damage to these restorations can hurt your mouth and cause the need for expensive replacements or repairs.
 Wearing a mouthguard will reduce the impact during an accident, protecting your dental work from damage.

 Protecting your teeth and dental work prevents damage to other parts of your mouth, such as the lips, gums, cheeks, and tongue.

 Apart from protecting your teeth and dental work, wearing a mouthguard can protect you from serious injuries during contact sports.
 Investing in a quality mouthguard can absorb a blow to the jaw, preventing fractured jaw, concussion, neck injuries, and cerebral hemorrhage.

 In the absence of a mouthguard, your teeth and dental restorations are more likely to break, chip, fracture, or fall out.
 You can also get deep cuts or bruising on the tongue, lip, cheeks, and gums.
 Protecting your mouth, head, and neck will prevent the need for complex and expensive treatments, saving you thousands of dollars.

 A properly fitting mouthguard protects you from head, mouth, neck, and brain injuries without affecting your performance.
-If you’re interested in mouth guard services, contact Wellesley Dental Arts, Washington Street, to book your appointment today.
+If you’re interested in mouth guard services, contact Wellesley Dental Arts to book your appointment today.